zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 - A vSphere datastore with a minimum of 100 GB of free disk space.

+- A vSphere account [assigned](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.security.doc/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html) with the following [permissions](https://docs.microsoft.com/azure/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script#vsphere-account):
+    - Read all inventory.
+    - Deploy and update VMs to all the resource pools (or clusters), networks, and VM templates that you want to use with Azure Arc.

 As mentioned, this guide starts at the point where you already have an up and running VMware vSphere environment managed by vCenter.
 The automation will be run from a PowerShell window on a computer (which can be your local computer) that has network connectivity to vCenter.

     > **NOTE: the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64-bit version, as it is a requirement to deploy the Azure Arc resource bridge**